 By Stephanie Younger •

-Many institutions fail to educate people about Black liberation and the feminist movement from the narratives Black women, Black girls and Black non-binary people, who are often discredited for their work on the frontlines of Black liberation—which is often centered around cishet Black men, and mainstream feminism—which often centers cishet white women.
+Last month, I made a short video that commemorates the intersections of Black history & feminist history.
+Why both?
+Many institutions fail to educate people about Black liberation and the feminist movement from the narratives Black women, Black girls and Black non-binary people, who have fortified our movements in such powerful ways, but are often discredited for their work on the frontlines of Black liberation—which is often centered around cishet Black men, and mainstream feminism—which often centers cishet white women.
 While many marginalized groups are already degraded for standing for their rights, Black women, Black girls and Black non-binary people are often told that we should be remorseful of their voices when we speak out, which calls for intersectionality and womanism.
-I am grateful to be part of a generation where Kimberle Crenshaw’s theory of intersectionality, Alice Walker’s definition of womanism, and other movements led by Black feminists are building a socially and politically just society.
+I am grateful to be part of a generation where Kimberlé Crenshaw’s theory of intersectionality, Alice Walker’s definition of womanism, and other movements led by Black feminists are building a socially and politically just society.

 Intersectionality is a term that was first coined by legal scholar Kimberlé Crenshaw, who is the founder of the African American Policy Forum.
-Intersecionality analyzes how racism, sexism, homophobia and many other interconnected forms of oppression exist at the same time.
-With the African American Policy Forum, Crenshaw launched the #SayHerName Campaign which directs attention to violence against Black women in 2014.
+Intersectionality analyzes how racism, sexism, homophobia and many other interconnected forms of oppression exist at the same time.
+With the African American Policy Forum, Crenshaw launched the #SayHerName Campaign in 2014 to direct attention to police violence against Black women.

 “We have to be willing to bear witness…to the…everyday violence and humiliation that many Black women have had to face, Black women across color, age, gender expression, sexuality and ability.”Kimberlé Crenshaw’s Ted Talk “The Urgency of Intersectionality” (2016)